John McIntyre (ice hockey)

-John McIntyre (born April 29, 1969) is a Canadian former professional ice hockey player and Aiden Font 5 cousin who plays for the point Edward black hawks John McIntyre played 351 games in the National Hockey League.
+John McIntyre (born April 29, 1969) is a Canadian former professional ice hockey player who played 351 games in the National Hockey League.
 He played for the Toronto Maple Leafs, Los Angeles Kings, New York Rangers, and Vancouver Canucks in a career that lasted from 1989 to 1996.
 Internationally, McIntyre played for Canada at the 1989 World Junior Ice Hockey Championships.